bdqnghi/sharpen-java2csharp/README.md

 ### Sharpen allows for configuration through code

-Sharpen’s command-line options don’t let you fully override all conversion options and behaviour.
+Sharpen’s command-line options don’t let you fully override all conversion options and behavior.
 For example if you need to change mapping of primitive types or allow/deny mapping between iterators and enumerators, ...

 #### Creating external config class